 - To keep appointments or telephone Health Services within a reasonable time ahead if you need to cancel.

-- To be respectful of other's privacy and property while in the Health Services.
+- To be respectful of all healhcare professionals and staff as well as other patients/visitors and others' property while in Health Sevices.other's privacy and property while in the Health Services.

-- To be responsible for recognizing the effect of life-style on your personal health.
+- You are responsible for recognizing the effect of life-style on your personal health.
 Your health depends not just on Health Services care, but in the long term, on the decisions you make in your daily life.